astronautlabs/diazo/projects/diazo/README.md

         ></dz-editor>
 ```

-There are many more bindable properties and events that `<dz-editor>` makes
+There are many more bindable properties and events that {@linkcode EditorComponent | &lt;dz-editor&gt;} makes
-available, but the above are what's needed to provide a basic experience.
+available, but the above is good enough to get started.

 ### `[graph]="myGraph"`